dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 <VersionBlock lastVersion="1.1" >

-Functionality for `develop` is only supported in v1.2 and greater.
+Functionality for `develop` is only supported in v1.2 and higher.
 Please navigate to those versions for information about this method of metric development.

 </VersionBlock>